TheRichArcher/woo-combine-backend/RENDER_DEPLOYMENT.md

 ### Common Issues

-**"Firestore connection error"**
-- Ensure `GOOGLE_APPLICATION_CREDENTIALS_JSON` is set correctly
+**🔴 "DefaultCredentialsError" or "Failed to parse JSON credentials"**
+- **Solution**: Set `GOOGLE_APPLICATION_CREDENTIALS_JSON` in Render environment variables
-- JSON must be valid and on a single line
+- JSON must be valid and compressed to a single line
+- This is the most common deployment failure

+**🔴 "Client.__init__() got an unexpected keyword argument 'options'"**
+- **Fixed**: This was caused by incompatible Firestore client options
+- The latest code removes the problematic options parameter

-**"Frontend not found"**
+**🟡 "Frontend not found"**
+- **Expected**: This warning is normal for backend-only deployments
-- The build process creates the frontend automatically
+- The build process creates the frontend automatically for full-stack deployments
-- Check build logs in Render dashboard

-**"Health check timeout"**
+**🔴 "Health check timeout"**
-- Server is probably starting but crashing due to missing environment variables
+- Server is starting but crashing due to missing environment variables
 - Check Render logs for specific error messages
+- Usually caused by missing Firebase credentials

 ## 📋 Firebase Service Account Setup